Staying Healthy

 Body Weight and Bone Health

-If young women exercise excessively, they can lose enough weight to cause hormonal changes that stop menstrual periods (amenorrhea).
+Chronic energy deficiency combined with low body weight can cause hormonal changes that stop menstrual periods (amenorrhea).
 This loss of estrogen — the hormone that is necessary for maintaining bone mass — can cause bone loss at a time when young women should be adding to their peak bone mass.

 Conclusion